 Reviews linear equations, inequalities and systems of equations emphasizing graphing methods.
 Topics include matrices, linear programming, sets, introduction to probability, the mathematics of finance and the simplex method.
-Prerequisites: Satisfactory placement test scores as defined by mathematics faculty, MATH151M or MATH151XM with a grade of "C" or better, or permission of the instructor.
+Prerequisites: Placement as defined by mathematics faculty, MATH151M or MATH151XM with a grade of "C" or better, or permission of the instructor.
 Offered every semester.